jpkanter/Spcht/SPCHT.md

 ##### General Node Architecture

-Each Node contains at least a `source`, `graph` and `type` field which define the surrounding note.
-It can also contain a `fallback`, `filter` or `match` field.
+Each Node contains at least a `source`, `graph` and `required` field which define the surrounding note.
+It can also contain a number of fields that work for all sources, a small number of functions are only available for `source: dict`.
+The following keys are generally applicable:

+* `if_condition` - restrains the use of the field to the value of another field ()
+* `match` - only uses the field if its content matches the specified regex
+* `prepend` - adds a string in front of the value
+* `append` - adds a string after the value
+* `cut` - removes the matched regex string inside the value
+* `replace` - needs `cut`, replaces the cut part with its value
+* `insert_into` - inserts the value in a string that contains a placeholder "{}"
+* `saveas` - saves the transformed value in a list inside the spcht-object, does nothing for itself, meant for after processing procedures.
+(Like searching databases for complimentary data)

+*Notice that `match` and `if_condition` are used before the value is transformed by `cut`, `replace`, `append` or `prepend`.
+Internally these are divided in pre and post processing.
+If there other trans formative functions like `mapping` these are used in between pre and post processing.*

+Additionally there is the fall back key that contains an entire new node but without the `graph` and `required` field.
 Every fall back can contain another fall back.

 You can add any other *non-protected* field name you desire to make it more readable.
-The Example file usually sports a `name` dictionary entry despite it not being in use.
+The Example file usually sports a `name` dictionary entry despite it not being doing anything for the processing.

+#### In-depth explanation for the different keys

 * `nodes` - this contains the description of all nodes.
 I renounced the idea of calling it *feathers*, a metaphor can only be stretched so far.